 Guess you’ve heard the old adage—the journey is as important as the destination.
-My destination is Kruger.
+My destination is Kruger National Park.
 The journey is appropriately the Panorama Route. 🙂

-I’ve always wanted to do the Panorama Route.
+I had always wanted to do South Africa’s Panorama Route.
 One of those ‘have to do’ things in life.
 Why, you might well ask?
-It is scenic, on a majestic scale, cutting through the northern Drakensberg Mountains and Mpumalanga escarpment to abruptly give way to the plains of the lowveld.
+It is scenic, on a majestic scale, cutting through the northern Drakensberg Mountains and Great Escarpment to abruptly give way to the plains of the lowveld.

-The canyon, together with the Potholes, form part of the 25,000 hectare Blyde River Canyon Nature Reserve which contains more than 1,000 species of flora, many of which are endemic and/ or endangered.
-At the southern edge of the reserve is God’s Window where the Drakensberg escarpment—a 250-kilometre long wall of sheer cliffs—plummets 700 metres deep into the lowveld and the Kruger National Park beyond.
-We drove on still higher, to Wonder View, for a bird’s eye view of the lowveld.
+The Canyon, together with the Potholes, form part of the 25,000 hectare Blyde River Canyon Nature Reserve which contains more than 1,000 species of flora, many of which are endemic and/ or endangered.
+At the southern edge of the reserve is God’s Window where the Drakensberg Escarpment—a 250-kilometre long wall of sheer cliffs—plummets 700 metres deep into the lowveld and the Kruger National Park beyond.
+I drove on still higher, on to Wonder View, for a bird’s eye view of the lowveld.
 The kind of views dreams are made of, and which unfortunately cameras are no good at capturing. 😦 You can only absorb it in and make it part of your being.

-The escarpment is also rich in streams and plunging waterfalls—a short detour brought me to Lisbon Falls, the highest falls in the area with three streams dropping 92 metres into a pearly pool in the gorge below.
+The Escarpment is rich in streams and plunging waterfalls—a short detour brought me to Lisbon Falls, the highest falls in the area with three streams dropping 92 metres into a pearly pool in the gorge below.

-And with this I came to the end of the scenic highlights of my day.
-But there was more, and the other part was the cultural, historical element.
+And with this I came to the end of the scenic highlights of my journey.
+But there was more, and the other part was the cultural and historical element.

 Pilgrim’s Rest is like stepping back in time.
-One expects to see a gold digger lazily saunter through the street with his findings for the day or hear the sound of hoofs as carriages drive past Royal Hotel.
-It was also approaching dusk and time for me to move on.
+One expects to see a gold-digger lazily saunter through the street with his findings for the day or hear the sound of hoofs as carriages drive past Royal Hotel.
+It was also now approaching dusk and time for me to move on.
 The road leading out from Pilgrim’s Rest is unlit with sharp bends hugging the mountain sides.